Last Updated: Oct 23, 2018

-The Centers for Medicare and Medicaid Services (CMS) is launching a new voluntary bundled payment model called Bundled Payments for Care Improvement Advanced (BPCI Advanced) – on Oct.
+The Centers for Medicare and Medicaid Services (CMS) launched a new value-based payment model – Bundled Payments for Care Improvement Advanced (BPCI Advanced) – on Oct.
 1, 2018.
 There are 1,547 participants in the nationwide model, including hospitals and physician practices located throughout Pennsylvania.

-The new model will qualify as an Advanced Alternative Payment Model (Advanced APM), one of the two performance tracks of the Quality Payment Program under MACRA.
-Advanced APM providers take on financial risk to earn the Advanced APM five percent incentive payment.
+The model does qualify as an Advanced Alternative Payment Model (Advanced APM), which is one of the two performance tracks of MACRA’s Quality Payment Program (QPP).
+The other performance track of the QPP is the Merit-based Incentive Payment System (MIPS).

 Details on the BPCI Advanced Model

-Participants in the BPCI Advanced model will be required to keep Medicare expenditures within a defined budget while maintaining or improving performance on specific quality measures.
+Participants in the BPCI Advanced model are required to keep Medicare expenditures within a defined budget while also maintaining or improving performance on specific quality measures.
 A few key elements of the model are:

-- Physician group practices and acute care hospitals are among those eligible to apply.
+- Physician group practices and acute care hospitals are among the participants.

 - Participants are required to use Certified Electronic Health Record Technology.